 What questions should I ask a school?

-Some of the basic questions you should ask when considering a college or career
+Some of the basic questions you should ask when considering a college or career school are:

 - Does the school offer the courses and major I want?

 - Do I meet the admissions requirements?

 - Does the school offer a high quality education at a reasonable price?